Neighbours Helping Neighbours

 • Work within the designated zone that corresponds to one’s volunteer role

-• Keep a 2-metre distance from others while volunteering
+• Keep a 2-metre distance from others while volunteering, where possible

 • Wash hands frequently and for 20 seconds